Frequently Asked Questions

 • We do not process them at our farm, they are done at the very well reviewed and trusted Wilcox Poultry in Brown City, Michigan.

-• The breed we currently use (Freedom Rangers) takes 9-10 weeks to reach processing age.
+• The breed we raise — Freedom Rangers — take 9-10 weeks to reach processing age.
 Some more popular meat breeds take 7-8 weeks, and dual purpose or heritage breeds can take up to 18-20 weeks.

-• We order them through the mail from Freedom Ranger Hatchery in Pennsylvania.
+• We order them through the mail from Meyer Hatchery in Ohio.

 • We are not in the business of cutting corners at JB’s.
-My animals’ health and well being is ALWAYS top priority and we will always be transparent about where your food is coming from.
+My animals’ health and well being is top priority and you can taste the difference that makes in your food.

-Committing to growing pasture-raised meat is quite labor intensive, it’s not just throwing food and water to some chickens confined to a barn.
+Committing to growing pasture-raised meat is quite labor intensive.
 Providing protection, moving them to fresh grass daily, feeding them locally milled non-gmo products, finding a local small processor we can trust… it takes time, money, and care.

 • Sometimes!
 You can find the story of Runty, our mascot, at the top of our Facebook page.
-She is a chicken I kept from my very first batch of meat chickens.
+He is a chicken I kept from my very first batch of meat chickens.

 Ultimately, every animal on our farm serves a purpose.
 They might be here to feed my family and the community, or they might just be cute and bring joy.
 All are equally important to me and all are treated with the same love, kindness, and respect.